Aaron’s Israel Travel Tips

 I have also recently been playing with an app called Moovit which will actually plan your route for you based on your location and destination, but you need to know some Hebrew to use it properly.

 There are several companies in Israel that will rent you a cell phone or SIM card for your phone for your use in Israel.
 Most of them will offer you several options such as mailing the phone to you in advance of the trip, delivering it to the airport or your hotel.
-I have had good experience with IsraelPhones (I am no longer recommending Israel Phones because several clients have complained about hidden fees and poor service.
-I hope to have a new recommendation soon.)
+You can also rent something called a MyFi which is a little egg sized device that broadcasts WiFi internet so you can get on the internet with all of your devices.

 Contrary to what you would think, I do not suggest changing your money at a bank in Israel.
 They will usually charge you high fees and give you a poor rate.
-Licensed money changers are pleantiful in major cities in Israel.
+Licensed money changers are plentiful in major cities in Israel.
 They will give you a much better exchange rate than the banks.

 To see the current exhange rate click on the links below: